Norden, Greater Manchester

-Norden is a village in the Metropolitan Borough of Rochdale, in Greater Manchester, England.
-It was historically part of Lancashire until 1974.
-It is situated on the western outskirts of the town of Rochdale.
+Norden is a village within the Metropolitan Borough of Rochdale, Greater Manchester, England.
+Historically part of Lancashire until the local government reorganisation of 1974, it lies on the western outskirts of Rochdale and had a population of 9,733 according to the 2021 census.
+The village is situated along the A680 Edenfield Road, which connects Rochdale to Edenfield in Rossendale.

-Based on the 2021 Census, Norden had a population of 9,733.